acend/openshift-operations-training/content/en/docs/01/02_configuration.md

 {{% alert title="Note" color="primary" %}}
 You might want to change the filename the template is written to to something more meaningful than what is used in the documentation (`template.yaml`).
 A good practice is to use a naming convention such as `<resource type>_<resource name>.yaml`.
-This allows you to quickly find the resource definition you're looking for based on the filename in case it is part of larger collection.
+This allows you to quickly find the resource definition you're looking for based on the filename in case it is part of a larger collection.
 {{% /alert %}}